TimzOwen/python4TensorFlow-/README.md

-# python4TensorFlow-
+# python4TensorFlow and Machine Learning
-Python basics to get started with TensorFlow for deep Learning in machine Learning
+Python from zero to Hero to get you started with  machine Learning and Data science